-Pond Lehocky Stern Giordano is now practicing employment law in addition to workers’ compensation, long-term disability and Social Security disability.
-We are excited to expand our services at Pond Lehocky and offer more resources to help our clients.
+Pond Lehocky Stern Giordano practices employment law in addition to workers’ compensation, long-term disability and Social Security disability.

 Our employment law department is headed by Attorney Erica Shikunov, whose background contributes to her new leadership role.
 Erica practiced both employment law and workers’ compensation litigation at previous firms before she joined Pond Lehocky Stern Giordano in 2016.